Ralph River Trails

 Ralph River Trails, Vancouver Island, BC. photo by Bud Logan

-Ralph River is located in Strathcona Park and flows into Buttle Lake.
+Ralph River Trails are located in Strathcona Park and flow into Buttle Lake.
 There is a very nice campground at the river mouth with 85 vehicle-accessible sites.
-These sites are not serviced but do have pit toilets and a hand-pumped water supply along with a boat launch.
+These sites are not serviced but do have pit toilets and a hand-pumped water supply, along with a boat launch.
 All sites are first-come, first-served.
-Camping in the on-season is $16.00 per night with a second vehicle cost of $8.00.
-You can put a second camping trailer in on one site but must pay a double fee of $16.00 more per night.
+Camping in the off-season is $16.00 per night, with a second vehicle cost of $8.00.
+You can put a second camping trailer on one site, but you must pay a double fee of $16.00 more per night.

 Ralph River Trails, Vancouver Island, BC